ploomber/ploomber/doc/user-guide/editors.rst

 .. note:: This feature requires Ploomber ``0.14`` or higher.

-Although Ploomber can be entirely operated from the command-line, thus, independent of your text editor or IDE of choice.
+Ploomber can be entirely operated from the command-line, thus, independent of your text editor or IDE of choice.
 However, Ploomber comes with a Jupyter plugin that streamlines development.
-Whenever you open a script or notebook, Ploomber extracts the upstream information from your ``pipeline.yaml`` file and creates a new cell with the input paths for the current task (to learn mode about cell injection, :doc:`click here <jupyter>`).
+Whenever you open a script or notebook, Ploomber extracts the upstream information from your ``pipeline.yaml`` file and creates a new cell with the input paths for the current task (to learn more about cell injection, :doc:`click here <jupyter>`).

 Depending on your text editor/IDE capabilities, you may choose one of three
 options: